-The Laboratory successfully completed one external third-party independent audit of its ISO 14001 EMS program (May 2018) with recommendations from the auditor to continue LLNL's ISO 14001:2015 registration through 2021.
+The Laboratory successfully completed one external third-party independent surveillance audit of its ISO 14001 EMS program (May 2022) with recommendations from the auditor to continue LLNL's ISO 14001:2015 registration through 2024.
 This independent audit was conducted by NSF International Strategic Registrations and validated the Laboratory's solid commitment to environmental stewardship.
-The Laboratory completed a surveillance audit of ISO 14001:2015 in August 2020 to continue its certification to ISO 14001:2015.